 I seriously needed a beer, and I don’t even like beer (does Smirnoff Ice count?).
 My husband wasn’t home yet and I was in no mood for chores, so I hopped on my computer intending to do some blogging.
-Instead I logged on to Facebook and read a message from a friend that changed my perspective:
+Instead I logged on to Facebook and read a message from my cousin that changed my perspective:

 I immediately thought about my toddler’s tantrums—every single taxing moment—and realized how fortunate I was that that is what accounted for my bad day.
 Because here’s the wonderful thing about tantrums: they pass.
 Yes, kids make life difficult when they throw a tantrum, and if they’re like my kid, they make sure you get an episode a few times a week.
 They’re exhausting, draining, and make you wonder if you’re even fit for this parenting thing.
 If you’re lucky to experience one in public, they’re potentially embarrassing and require you to act like you know what you’re doing when really you can’t wait to strap that kid in the car seat and drive home.
 Tantrums are terrible.

 But they’re fleeting.
 In a few months’ time, they’ll decrease in frequency, until several years later, they’re grown kids and eventually adults.
 I thought about how fortunate I am that my toddler is healthy, especially considering the news I had just heard.
 Not to cast anyone as a martyr, but I’m pretty sure a person with a dire diagnosis would gladly exchange the worst tantrum my toddler could throw for a chance to erase his or her predicament.

 I also realized that the best cure for the aftermath of a tantrum is to consider how fortunate I am in other circumstances.
 I started thinking about all that we have going for us, and that even if things were to go awry, we always have something to be grateful for.
 And considering that, in general, our little family has much to be thankful for, a tantrum seemed so insignificant.